litrax/mscs/README.md

 * Update the server and client software automatically.
 * Send commands to a world server from the command line.

+Using msctlplus:
+* Easily get and set detailed properties of every world.

 # Documentation

 Documentation has moved to [https://minecraftservercontrol.github.io/docs/mscs](https://minecraftservercontrol.github.io/docs/mscs).